apollo-ng/governess/client/README.md

 governess-app
 =============

-:construction: WIP (Work In Progress) :construction:

 Multi-Platform Hybrid-Client to monitor and control governess, based on Angular2/Ionic2.
-Since it's still early RC and many upstream angular modules aren't yet ng2/ts ready, it will serve as angular2/ionic learning ground, conceptual kitchen-sink and client work-flow optimizer while waiting for ng2/ionic2 release to settle for now.
+Since Ionic2 is still early RC and many upstream angular modules aren't yet ng2/ts ready, it serves as learning ground, conceptual kitchen-sink and client work-flow optimizer while waiting for ng2/ionic2 release to settle a little more.
 Many features have already been mocked and are currently in the process of implementation.

 Available Platforms
 -------------------